Science of yoga: Breathing

 Breathing and posture affect each other, especially through their effects on the diaphragm.
 Breathing also affects the autonomic nervous system; quiet breathing slows the heart and reduces blood pressure.
 Together, these produce a feeling of calmness and relaxation.
 One way to do this is used in one form of yoga breathing (pranayama): the exhalation is counted to be twice as long as the inhalation, say inhale to a count of 3 and exhale to a count of 6.

 Broad notes the "myth" that yoga, and especially pranayama, increases the supply of oxygen to the body.
-He writes that instead, fast vigorous breathing as with bhastrika may indeed feel exhilarating, as B. K. S. Iyengar reported, but it lowers the level of carbon dioxide in the blood.
+He writes that instead, fast vigorous breathing, as with bhastrika, may indeed feel exhilarating, as B. K. S. Iyengar reported, but it lowers the level of carbon dioxide in the blood.
 This causes blood vessels in the brain to constrict, reducing the brain's uptake of oxygen, resulting in symptoms such as dizziness and fainting.
-On the other hand, slow pranayama can raise carbon dioxide levels, and increase the uptake of oxygen by the brain.
+On the other hand, slow pranayama can raise carbon dioxide levels and increase the uptake of oxygen by the brain.

 Physiological effects

 Fitness

 Yoga can be used as exercise to help maintain physical fitness.
-A complete yoga session with asanas and pranayama provides on average a moderate workout.
+A complete yoga session with asanas and pranayama provides, on average, a moderate workout.
 (Note: Measured at 3.3 ± 1.6 METs.)
-Surya Namaskar (the 12-asana Salute to the Sun sequence) ranged from light to vigorous exercise, depending on how it was performed.
+Surya Namaskar (the 12-asana 'Salute to the Sun' sequence) ranged from light to vigorous exercise, depending on how it was performed.
 (Note: Larson-Meyer and Enette found a range of 2.9 (light exercise) to 7.4 (vigorous) METs.
 Curious about the wide range of METs in Surya Namaskar, repeated the study (Mody) which gave the highest value; using "transition jumps, and full pushups", he obtained "agreement" with 6.4 METs.)
 The average for a session of yoga practice without Surya Namaskar was light or moderate exercise.
 (Note: Asanas performed individually provide on average 2.2 ± 0.7 METs; pranayama types performed individually provide just 1.3 ± 0.3 METs; a combined class provided 2.9 ± 0.8 METs.)

 Stress relief

 A yoga class relaxing in Supta Baddha Konasana.
 There is evidence that yoga relieves stress by multiple mechanisms.

-Yoga sessions often end (and sometimes also begin) with a period of relaxation in corpse pose, Shavasana.
-The activity levels of all the body's muscles, and the motor neurons (nerve cells) that activate them, is reduced as relaxation is practised, except for the diaphragm which is used in breathing; and the breathing rate reduces also.
+Yoga sessions often end (and sometimes also begin) with a period of relaxation in corpse pose, shavasana.
+The activity levels of all the body's muscles, and the motor neurons (nerve cells) that activate them, are reduced as relaxation is practised, except for the diaphragm, which is used in breathing; and the breathing rate also reduces.